Zhuoyi-Lin/GLIMG/README.md

 # [Information Sciences] GLIMG
 This is our implementation for the paper:

-Zhuoyi Lin, Lei Feng, Rui Yin, Chi Xu, Chee-Keong Kwoh, "GLIMG: Global and Local Item Graphs for Top-N Recommender Systems", Information Sciences.
+Zhuoyi Lin, Lei Feng, Rui Yin, Chi Xu, Chee-Keong Kwoh, **"GLIMG: Global and Local Item Graphs for Top-N Recommender Systems"**, Information Sciences.
 [Link](https://www.sciencedirect.com/science/article/abs/pii/S0020025521008185)

 GLIMG combines global and local user prefereces, and then performs recommendation on item graphs with an adapted semi-supervised learning model.
 Please cite our Information Science paper if you if you find it interesting.
 Thanks!